Doto Azure Mobile Services Sample

 - azure account import [SaveLocation]

-Create a Windows Azure Mobile Service by entering the command:
+Create a Azure Mobile Service by entering the command:

 - azure mobile create [AzureMobileServiceName] [sqlAdminUsername] [sqlAdminPassword]